KindleModding/kindlemodding.github.io/content/firmware-and-flashing/kv-flash-new-firmware.md

 <br/>
 This can theoretically be done to any device in the Wario hardware family (PW2, PW3, KT2, KV) **EXCEPT** for the PW2 as it has a slightly smaller RootFS than the rest, as [Neon found out, unfortunately](https://www.mobileread.com/forums/showthread.php?t=348801).
 Whilst it is theoretically possible, modifications to the image are needed.

-{: .warning}
-By following this guide, I bear no responsibility if you break your Kindle, caused a house fire, or accidentally open up a wormhole to the 818th dimension.
-You have been warned!
+<p class="warning">By following this guide, I bear no responsibility if you break your Kindle, caused a house fire, or accidentally open up a wormhole to the 818th dimension.
+You have been warned!</p>

-{: .warning}
-This should **ONLY** be attempted on Kindle Voyages with `512MB RAM`.
-Even then, caution should be used as there is presumably a reason `5.14.1` did not ship on the Voyage...
+<p class="warning">This should **ONLY** be attempted on Kindle Voyages with `512MB RAM`.
+Even then, caution should be used as there is presumably a reason `5.14.1` did not ship on the Voyage...</p>

 ## Prerequisites
 - A Kindle Voyage